• Recipe Index

 Steps for mixing the batter.

-• Start off pouring the cream into a small mixing bowl and whipping it into stiff peaks (image 1 above).
+• Start by pouring the cream into a small mixing bowl and whipping it into stiff peaks (image 1 above).
 You can use a balloon whisk and plenty of elbow grease, or (much easier) use an electric hand mixer.

 • Now place the rest of the ingredients into a larger mixing bowl and whisk them all together until well incorporated (image 2 above).

-• Finally fold in the cream (image 3 above).
+• Finally, fold in the cream (image 3 above).

-• Rub the base and sides of your (loose-bottomed) flan dish with a little butter, or just brush with sunflower oil.
+• Rub the base and sides of your (loose-bottomed) flan dish with a little butter, or brush with sunflower oil.

 Assemble and bake